-Buy 4 handmade goat milk soaps get a free wooden soap dish!
+Buy 4 soaps get a wooden soap dish free!

 We have a small family farm in Ridge Spring, SC, located near the Georgia /South Carolina border.
 After discovering that the “lactose intolerant “ members of our family could drink goat milk, we added Nubian dairy goats to our place.
 We fell in love with the sweet kids, whose long floppy ears swing from side to side when they run!
 One girl in particular, Mary, endeared herself to me with her kind attitude and heart-shaped markings on her face and head.
 Although she’s not the queen of our goat herd, she has won my heart, and is the inspiration for our logo and stamp.

 Goat Milk was steady in supply, and we could only drink so much, and make so much into cheese.
 I had tried goat milk soap once, and wanted to use the surplus milk not throw it away, so I made my first batch of cold process soap.
 I was hooked on making handmade soap!
 It didn’t take long for me to expand from Plain bar soap to more complicated soaps.
 I started giving it to family as gifts, then to friends, and their requests for more kept coming in!
 After many requests, and a little urging, Labellepalms Soaps became an online store.
 I’ve worked in Customer Service my entire life, and want to continue to have my soap customers feel like they aren’t just a number or a “sale”- because they’re not!
 I know this is a business but it’s personal.
 I mean, come on, when you’re using soap you’re going from dirty nasty “ugh” to fresh smelling good feeling clean, right?!
 That is pretty personal.
 So if you buy soap from me, feel free to drop a note, ask a question, leave feedback, etc. I will respond.